-There are many best practices for energy efficiency and conservation that can be easily incorporated into daily operations, as well as solutions that can reach beyond GHG reduction and lead to operating cost reductions, additional sources of income and new community initiatives.
+There are many best practices for energy efficiency and conservation that can easily be incorporated into daily operations, as well as solutions that can reach beyond GHG reduction and lead to operating cost reductions, additional sources of income and new community initiatives.
 These solutions help brewers save money and become industry leaders in sustainable practices.

-This manual is a consolidated resource for effective energy management and GHG reduction solutions in the craft brewers segment.
+This energy sustainability manual is a consolidated resource for effective energy management and GHG reduction solutions in the craft brewers segment.
 Solutions outlined can apply to all breweries, regardless of location and operational size.
 Guidance is provided for brewers that are just beginning to explore energy management and GHG reduction programs, as well as for brewers that are looking to improve a well-established program.